(New England) Contra

 Form: Becket lines.

-A1: Holding hands in fours, Circle left 3 places and pass thru' (along the line - to left of neighbor), (8 beats)
+A1: Holding hands in fours, Circle left three places and pass thru' (along the line - men outside), (8 beats)

 A2: Balance the line right and left, Rory O'Moore roll right, (8)